Aaron408/Aaron408/README.md

 <div align="center">

   ### 💬 "Code is like humor.
-When you have to explain it, it's bad." - Cory House
+When you have to explain it, it's bad."

   <img src="https://capsule-render.vercel.app/api?type=waving&color=gradient&customColorList=6,11,20&height=100&section=footer"/>